-The UBC patent license includes two patent families directed toward certain systems and methods for predicting therapeutic targets in misfolding proteins.
-The earlier patent family (ProMISTM target identification technology) includes one issued U.S. patent and eight foreign issued patents in Australia, Canada, Germany, Denmark, France, United Kingdom, Netherlands and Japan.
-Issued patents from this family are expected to expire in October 2029, absent any disclaimers or extensions available.
-The second patent family (Collective Coordinates target identification technology) includes one pending U.S. application, seven issued foreign patents and five pending foreign applications.
+The UBC patent license includes a patent family directed toward systems and methods for predicting therapeutic targets in misfolding proteins.
+This patent family (referred to as Collective Coordinates target identification technology) includes an issued U.S. patent, seven issued foreign patents and two pending foreign applications.
 Issued patents from this family are expected to expire in November 2036, absent any disclaimers or extensions available.